NicolasG3/NETMF4.3_Community/README.md

 ###Content
 ***
-Part of GHI open source code is modified to be compatible with NETMF 4.3 and the **FEZCerberus** class is completed to declare available hardware ports and channels.
+Part of GHI open source code is modified to be compatible with NETMF 4.3 and the **GHI.OSHW.FEZCerberus** class is completed to declare available hardware ports and channels.

 Community features are provided in specific assemblies:
 ####Community.Hardware.QuadratureEncoder.dll
-Quadrature encoder driver with output compare and input capture.
+Quadrature encoder hardware driver with output compare and input capture capability.
 The HAL driver is provided to allow implementation for other platforms.

 ####Community.Hardware.SignalGenerator.dll